hollanbm/tdarr_autoscan/README.md

   - This will be used as input to [sed](https://linux.die.net/man/1/sed)
   - This must be in the format `search|replace`
     - in the above example, only the first occurence of the word `search`, in the file path, will be replaced with the word `replace`
-  - see line #12 in the script
+  - see [this line](https://github.com/hollanbm/tdarr_autoscan/blob/main/tdarr_autoscan.sh#L12) in the script in the script

 ### tdarr_scan.sh